Yaykuby/Password-Typo-Checker/README.md

 - Your IDE of choice (If you want to customize weights or passwords)

 ### Downloading
-- Copy/Paste into an empty Python file or download the [*Password-Typo-Checker.py*](https://github.com/Yaykuby/Password-Typo-Checker/blob/main/src/Password-Typo-Checker.py) file under [*Password-Typo-Checker*](https://github.com/Yaykuby/Password-Typo-Checker/tree/main)/[*src*](https://github.com/Yaykuby/Password-Typo-Checker/tree/main/src)/ and place it within a directory of your choosing.
+- Copy/Paste into an empty Python file or download the [*Password-Typo-Checker.py*](https://github.com/Yaykuby/Password-Typo-Checker/blob/main/src/Password-Typo-Checker.py) file under [*Password-Typo-Checker*](https://github.com/Yaykuby/Password-Typo-Checker/tree/main)/[*src*](https://github.com/Yaykuby/Password-Typo-Checker/tree/main/src)/ or from the [Releases](https://github.com/Yaykuby/Password-Typo-Checker/releases) tab and place it within a directory of your choosing.
 Then, open that file in the IDE of your choice or navigate to that file using the command line.
 - Alternatively, you could clone this repo with git.

 ### Running